lynmirai00/lynmirai00/README.md

 ## 👋 Hi there, I'm Nhi!

-🔹 I'm Nhi from Vietnam 🇻🇳, currently living in Japan 🇯🇵
+🔹 I'm Nhi from Vietnam, currently living in Japan
 🔹 I enjoy building Android apps and love working with Android Studio

 ---